On the rates of convergence for learning with convolutional neural networks: Binary classification

 where $\boldsymbol{1}(\cdot)$ is $1$ if $(\cdot)$ is true, and is $0$ otherwise.
 A Bayes classifier $\cC^*=\cC_{f^*}$ is a classifier that minimizes the classification error $\cE(f^*)=\min_{f\in \cM} \cE(f)$, where $\cM$ is the set of all measurable functions on $[0,1]^d$.
 Note that $\cC^* = \sgn(2\eta -1)$ is a Bayes classifier and $\cE(\cC^*) = \frac{1}{2}\bE[1-|2\eta-1|]$.
 The goal of binary classification is to construct a classifier with small classification error by using the dataset $\cD_n$.

 Since we only have finite observed samples, one natural approach to estimate the Bayes classifier is the empirical risk minimization (with $0-1$ loss)

 where $\cF_n$ is a prescribed function class.
-However, this procedure is computational infeasible due to the NP-hardness of the minimization problem.
-In general, one replace the $0-1$ loss by surrogate losses.
+However, this procedure is often computational infeasible due to the NP-hardness of the minimization problem.
+In general, one replaces the $0-1$ loss by surrogate losses.
 For a given surrogate loss function $\phi:\bR \to [0,\infty)$, the $\phi$-risk is defined as

 Its minimizer is denoted by $f^*_\phi \in \argmin_{f\in \cM} \cL_{\phi}(f)$.
-Note that $f^*_\phi$ can be explicitly computed by using the conditional class probability function $\eta$ for many convex loss functions $\phi$ \citep{zhang2004statistical}.
+Note that $f^*_\phi$ can be explicitly computed by using the conditional class probability function $\eta$ for many convex loss functions $\phi$ \cite{zhang2004statistical,wu2007multi}.
 Instead of using (\ref{0-1 loss}), we can estimate the Bayes classifier by minimizing the empirical $\phi$-risk over a function class $\cF_n$:

 The goal of this section is to estimate the convergence rates of the excess classification risk and excess $\phi$-risk defined by